trojanhorser/sphinx/source/buttons.rst

 delete
 ~~~~~~

-Delete button definiton is below:
+Delete button html code example and how it is rendered is shown below:

 .. code-block:: html